 ST. MARY’S NURSERY

 The St. Mary’s Nursery Safeguarding Policy has been developed in accordance with the principles established by The Children Act 1989 and 2004.
-The Early Years Foundation Stage, Sections 175 and 176 Education Act 2002 and related guidance including The Framework for the Assessment of Children in Need and their Families (1999), Working Together to Safeguard Children (2006) and What to do if you’re worried a child is being abused (2006), and statutory frameword 2014.
+The Early Years Foundation Stage, Sections 175 and 176 Education Act 2002 and related guidance including The Framework for the Assessment of Children in Need and their Families (1999), Working Together to Safeguard Children (2006) and What to do if you’re worried a child is being abused (2006), and statutory framework 2014.
 The staff and committee members of St. Mary’s Nursery take seriously our responsibility to promote the welfare and safeguard all the children entrusted to our care.
-The designated person for Child Protection who has overall responsibility for child protection practice in the nursery is Sara Laker, the deputy being Sarah Brady.
+The designated person for Child Protection who has overall responsibility for child protection practice in the nursery is Margaret Pout, the deputy being Sarah Brady.

 As part of the ethos of the setting we are committed to: